Xosha Roquemore: Career

 Roquemore starred in her first major film as Jo Ann in Precious.
 In 2013, she was cast in a recurring role on Kirstie, based on her work in the series pilot.
 Her role, however, was recast after she was added as a series regular to The Mindy Project after a three-episode guest star stint.

 Personal life

-Roquemore was in a relationship with actor Lakeith Stanfield in August 2015.
+Roquemore was in a relationship with actor LaKeith Stanfield in August 2015.
 In March 2017, the couple announced Roquemore's pregnancy.
+Roquemore and Stanfield broke up after the birth of their daughter.